 What’s a Coach???
 Good question.

 I am a coach trained to coach anyone, however I have extra training in the world of ADHD.
 I have learned through training and life experience that we all have the wholeness, creativity and resourcefulness right here in ourselves.
 If you’re like me, you might wonder…where is it?
 I’m not living my life like that.
 Something’s missing.
 IT’S NOT!
 I can help you find it.
-If you or someone you know has ADHD, it’s hard to see that you are OK, just the way you are.
+If you or someone you know has ADHD and/or Bipolar, it’s hard to see that you are OK, just the way you are.
 My job is to facilitate you in learning more about yourself so you can go out into your everyday life confidently knowing you are amazing.
 Give it a shot.

 What to look for in an ADHD Coach

 The relationship between coach and client is that of a partnership.
 A good fit between coach and client is vital.
 Below are questions that can be asked of a prospective coach in determining the specifics of how the partnership will work.
 In asking these questions one might also be listening for the less tangible, but equally important characteristics such as style, energy and tone of the prospective coach being interviewed.

 - What can I expect from a coach and from coaching?
 Can the coach clearly explain what I will get from coaching?

 - What would this partnership look like?
 How exactly would we work together to accomplish what I need to accomplish?

 - What would an individual session look like?
 How, where and when would we meet – face-to-face meetings, telephone, SKYPE or email?
 What happens if I miss a session?

 - How much will it cost?
 What is the method of payment (check, credit card)?
 Can I access my health insurance to pay for coaching?
 Does the coach have a sliding fee scale?